se-edu/se-book/gitAndGithub/push/text.md

 <tabs>
   <tab header="SourceTree">

-Push your repo to the new remote the usual way, but select the name of target remote instead of `origin`.<br>
+Push your repo to the new remote the usual way, but select the name of target remote instead of `origin` and remember to select the `Track` checkbox.<br>
 <img src="{{baseUrl}}/gitAndGithub/push/images/pushToRemote.png" width="470" />

   </tab>